shsagir/play-area-sync/docs/domains.md

 3. Use the provided informations to route the domain with your domain provider

+## Basic setup

+This is the most common usage.
+You first add the domain within the fortrabbit Dashboard.
+Use the preselected "www" option.
+That will bring you to a screen showing the current DNS settings and the desired settings.
+Go to your domain providers control panel and change the settings as provided by the fortrabbit Dashboard.
+That basically means:

+For the www prefix:

+* Remove any A Record
+* Point the CNAME Record to the fortrabbit App URL: {{ app-name }}.frb.io
+* Leave NS or TXT or any other records untouched

+For the naked domain:

+* Change the A Record to use the IP of our forwarding service
+* Leave any other records untouched, especially MX

+Save the settings with your domain provider and wait a while, depending on your TTL settings that can take up to 24h.

 ## Routing options

 The world of DNS is one of its own.
 Let's dive into it – understand the backgrounds, explore advanced and alternative settings.